rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 5. Back on Jenkins; We can tie all the jobs in the pipeline together into a nice single view using the Build Pipeline view.
 Back on the Jenkins home screen Click the + beside the all tab on the top.
 ![add-view](../images/exercise2/add-view.png)

-5. On the view that loads; Give the new view a sensible name like `dev-todolist-fe-pipeline` and select Build Pipeline
+5. On the view that loads; Give the new view a sensible name like `dev-todolist-fe-pipeline` and select Build Pipeline View
 ![new-pipeline](../images/exercise2/new-pipeline.png)

 5. Set the Pipeline Flow's Inital Job to `dev-todolist-fe-build` and save.